bernardini687/bernardini687/README.md

   - Implemented the backend for [**Gremobo**](https://gremobo.com/) using Node, TypeScript, NestJS, GraphQL, Docker, PostgreSQL, AWS Lambda, AWS EventBridge and Elasticsearch
   - [**Finleap Connect**](https://connect.finleap.com/switchkit/) product developer using Rails, Sidekiq, Golang, Mongo, React, Angular, Docker, Redis and GitLab
   - [**4Gifters**](https://www.4gift.com/) product developer using Rails, Solidus, Sidekiq and PostgreSQL
+  - Backend developer for an internal team working on a redesign of the [**Juice**](https://www.juice.it/) product using Node, TypeScript, ExpressJS, REST, Docker, Mongo, AWS

 ## 2.2.0 - 2019..2020